Chapter Twenty Nine II

 Janah bows, there is nothing to say, only to accept the thanks with humility and to do the job well.

 The first few times monks came to find Janah, Susan assumed the bowing and deference are a only matter of simple politeness.
 Janah would go off, Susan kept working on cleaning up the translated text, Janah returning a while later.
 Once though, the fifth week, Janah had been called out and Susan took a few minutes to stretch and watch me in the practice area.
-Susan walks down the courtyard a short distance to get a better angle and passes a room where Janah sits cross legged, hands folded in her lap.
+She walks down the courtyard a short distance to get a better angle and passes a room where Janah sits cross legged, hands folded in her lap.
 Two disciples are kneeling in front of her, faces to the ground.
 Susan watches silently as they straighten up, sitting on their knees.
 They begin asking Janah a series of questions, which Susan can’t hear.
 Janah responds either with her tilted head, or a few brief words.
 Susan walks on, watches gung fu practice for a while, then turns to go back to the computer.
 The two monks who had been with Janah pass, talking between themselves.

 “The Buddha’s instruction is so clear, so direct.
 It’s a blessing to have the smoke disappear, to see the flame.”